 Type 4: The Emotional Rollercoaster

-The Pattern: Your moods dictate team atmosphere, creating instability and walking-on-eggshells culture.
+The Pattern: Your moods dictate team atmosphere, creating instability and a walking-on-eggshells culture.
 The Fix: Develop emotional regulation practices and communicate your internal state clearly.

 Type 5: The Ivory Tower